tired-runner/bazaar/TRANSLATORS.md

 git clone ...
 cd bazaar
 ```
+# Automatic Setup
+Once you've done that, you can run `./translators.sh` and follow
+instructions present on the screen.
+The script will show you what
+`po/LINGUAS` currently looks like.
+If everything is correct, type `Y`
+and press enter.
+After that the script will ask you to enter language
+code, please enter it, and press enter.
+The script will now generate a
+new `po` file or update an existing one such that any new translatable
+strings will be available.

+You are now ready to open your `po` file in your text editor or
+translation editor (POEdit, GTranslator, Lokalize, etc.) and begin
+translating.
+When you are done, commit your changes and submit a pull
+request on github.

+# Manual Setup

 Once you've done that, setup the project with meson with the
 `im_a_translator` flag set to `true`: